SolaraOS/.github/profile/README.md

-# Solara, the universal Web "OS"
+# Welcome to Solara

+Solara is a new univeral Web enviornment
 <!--

 **Here are some ideas to get you started:**